 - Fretting: Fretting causes damage on two contacting surfaces that are not designed to move with each other.
 It’s the result of vibrations or repeated motions, which remove the protective film on metal surfaces.

 - Erosion: Erosion occurs when high-fluid surface velocities and an aggressive chemical environment remove a metal’s protective film or coating.

 - Dealloying: This rare type of corrosion occurs when an alloy, such as copper or gray cast iron, loses its reactive elements and keeps its corrosion-resistant elements in a porous state.

 - Hydrogen damage: This embrittlement-causing corrosion occurs in the presence of excess hydrogen because diatomic hydrogen molecules grow too large to escape, causing gas blisters that split metal.

 - Microbial-related corrosion: This type of corrosion takes many forms and is the result of microbes on or under a surface.

 Proactive Corrosion Control

 To aid with corrosion control, Polygon designs custom climate control systems that create the ideal environment for surface preparations and coatings.
-The controlled environments ensure the proper temperatures, ventilation and relative humidity levels for a project’s success.
-In turn, coating projects experience fewer delays, unnecessary expenses and premature failures.
-Get in touch with Polygon today to request a complementary consultation and learn how its affordable solutions will aid your corrosion control efforts.
+The controlled environments ensure the proper temperatures, ventilation, and relative humidity levels for a project’s success.
+In turn, coating projects experience fewer delays, unnecessary expenses, and premature failures.
+Get in touch with Polygon today to request a complimentary consultation and learn how its affordable solutions will aid your corrosion control efforts.